The 5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE @ EMNLP 2022)

 - Copyright issues on event dataset creation, dissemination, and sharing

-Finally, we will encourage submissions of new system description papers on our available benchmarks (ProtestNews @ CLEF 2019, AESPEN @ LREC 2020, and CASE @ 2021).
+We encourage submissions of new system description papers on our available benchmarks (ProtestNews @ CLEF 2019, AESPEN @ LREC 2020, and CASE @ 2021).
 Please contact the organizers if you would like to access the data.

-This call solicits full papers reporting original and unpublished research on the topics listed above.
+This call solicits short and long papers reporting original and unpublished research on the topics listed above.
 The papers should emphasize obtained results rather than intended work and should indicate clearly the state of completion of the reported results.
-Submissions should be between 4 and 8 pages in total, plus unlimited pages of references.
-Final versions of the papers will be given one additional page of content (up to 9 pages plus references) so that reviewers’ comments can be taken into account.
+The page limits and content structure announced at ACL ARR page (https://aclrollingreview.org/cfp) should be followed for both short and long papers.

 Papers should be submitted on the START page of the workshop (http://softconf.com/emnlp2022/case2022) or on ARR page (TBA on the workshop website) in PDF format, in compliance with the ACL publication author guidelines for ACL publications https://acl-org.github.io/ACLPUB/formatting.html

 Participants in the Shared Task are expected to submit a paper to the workshop.
 Submitting a paper is not mandatory for participating in the Shared Task.
 Papers must follow the CASE 2022 workshop submission instructions (ACL 2022 style template: T.B.D.) and will undergo regular peer review.
 Their acceptance will not depend on the results obtained in the shared task but on the quality of the paper.
 Authors of accepted papers will be informed about the evaluation results of their systems prior to the paper submission deadline (see the important dates).